Manny-D/Azure-Honeynet-SOC/README.md

 <br>

-<b>Note</b>: All resources were originally deployed / exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+<b>Note</b>: Initially, all resources were publicly exposed: VMs had open security groups and firewalls, and other resources lacked private endpoints.

 </br>